kelasol/advanced-git/myNotes/4-Merging_and_Rebasing.md

 - Nina like having ReReRe on on a project by project basis.
 Doesn't like having it on automatically (globally).
 If something does go wrong, Git does allow you to delete those saved resolutions.

 ## Merging and ReReRe Solution
+Note: If using CMDER for terminal.
+Instead of `git reset --hard HEAD^`you can use: `git reset --hard HEAD~1`.
+On Mac, `HEAD^` should work as expected.
+- Another neat trick is if you checkout between branches frequently.
+`git checkout -`
+This will checkout the last branch you were on, the previous branch using the -.